Has your website traffic inexplicably dropped and you have no idea why or how to fix it?

 The steps are:

 The Google Analytics drop alerts start arriving in your inbox.
 The rank trackers say your rankings went down.
 Friends start asking how to find your article about blue widgets.
-Some asks you if you saw a drop in traffic on Twitter.
+Someone asks you if you saw a drop in traffic on Twitter.

 That sinking feeling becomes stronger.
 Did you lose traffic?
 Did something happen on the internet that is going to negatively affect your business?
+Or is it just a visibility tool (that chronically underreports traffic and visibility anyways) doing something weird?

 First, you need to identify if you actually lost traffic.
 There are many times where a traffic drop seems to have happened when in reality something else shifted online, such as:

-First, check your overall traffic graph against the previous 30 days.
+Check your overall traffic graph against the previous 30 days.
 Did it go down?

 If it didn’t go down, then you’re probably ok.
 Your rank tracking software may have a bug or something misfired to “alert” you of an issue.